tobias-nolz/vnegnn/README.md

 # Overview

-Implementation of the VN-EGNN, state-of-the-art method for protein binding site identfication, by Florian Sestak, Lisa Schneckenreiter, Johannes Brandstetter, Sepp Hochreiter, Andreas Mayr, Günter Klambauer.
+Implementation of the VN-EGNN, state-of-the-art method for protein binding site identification, by Florian Sestak, Lisa Schneckenreiter, Johannes Brandstetter, Sepp Hochreiter, Andreas Mayr, Günter Klambauer.
 This repository contains all code, instructions and model weights necessary to run the method or to retrain a model.
 If you have any question, feel free to open an issue or reach out to: <sestak@ml.jku.at>.

 ![](visualizations/overview.jpg)